leapdao/solEVM-enforcer/docs/SystemDescriptionDocument.md

 The verifier is incentified for the very fact that proving a execution wrong, the verifier gets the bond of the solver.
 (Solver's bond is slashed)

-If the challenger opens a dispute and stops playing the verification game, the solver will automatically win this dispute if the challenge reaches the challenge period (`claimTimeout`).
+If the challenger opens a dispute and stops playing the verification game or committed a wrong result, the solver will win this dispute if the challenge reaches the challenge period (`claimTimeout`) and gets the bond of the verifier (Verifier's bond is slashed).

 ## Notes
 Anyone who is aware of the computation path can play a particular challenge.